NathanielStirret/ExponentiationBySquaring/README.md

 ## Divide and Conquer

-This algorithm works by splitting the exponent into two parts of the same base, each with half the power.
+This algorithm works by splitting the exponent into two parts of the same base, each with half the power if its even, if its odd then it is base *base^n-1.
 It continues dividing the problem until each part becomes trivial, and then multiplies the results back together

 ### Video